rhymelph/fluct/README.md

 # fluct

-A command-lint tool for help developer create flutter file.
+A command-lint tool for help develop flutter application.

 ## Installation